P2GX/PhenoXtract/README.md

 ## How PhenoXtract works

-PhenoXtract begins by extracting the data sources into a [Polars](https://docs.rs/polars/latest/polars/) Dataframes.
+PhenoXtract begins by extracting the data sources into a [Polars](https://docs.rs/polars/latest/polars/) Dataframe.
 In the config file, the user will have specified which Phenopacket elements each column of the data corresponds to.
 This is done by providing a `SeriesContext` for each column.
 See [Contexts](#contexts) and [series_contexts](CONFIG_YAML_README.md#series_contexts) for more information on Series Contexts.